carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This attribute indicates that the inliner should never inline this function in any situation.
 This attribute may not be used together with the ``alwaysinline`` attribute.
+``nomerge``
+    This attribute indicates that calls to this function should never be merged during optimization.
+For example, it will prevent tail merging otherwise identical code sequences that raise an exception or terminate the program.
+    Tail merging normally reduces the precision of source location information, making stack traces less useful for debugging.
+This attribute gives the user control over the tradeoff between code size and debug information precision.
 ``nonlazybind``
     This attribute suppresses lazy symbol binding for the function.
 This may make calls to the function faster, at the cost of extra program